bttger/my-linux/efistub_fde.md

 -> w

 # Create encrypted container for root fs
+# TODO try this with --sector-size 4096 instead of the reported 512 bytes from fdisk
 cryptsetup luksFormat --type luks2 /dev/<devicePartition>

 # Check values chosen by cryptsetup